DisplacedVertices/cmssw-usercode/MFVNeutralino/test/OverlayVertices/readme.txt

 - You'll need to do a couple manual merges of the sum samples: e.g. qcdht1000sum, JetHT2016BCD, etc. You can do this with utilities.py (merge_data and merge_qcd_sum commands).

+- Figure out what z-model width you want with deltaz.py.

 - Update and run overlay.py.
 Print the help msg with